Crosse/pwhois/README.md

 (yet).
 It appears that the [Ruby Whois][whois] module supports only a subset of possible returned properties.
 See the gem's [Properties][properties] page for the list of supported properties.

-*(This was a simple project to help me learn a little bit about Ruby.
-If you're a Ruby guru, please don't look too closely at the code.
-Or if you do, let me know where I could do things better.
-Thanks!)*

 # Installation